ChocolateChipKookie/RZNU_lab1/README.md

     * **_username_** cannot be only a number
     * **_email_** not already in use
   * **Possible errors:**
+    * Any of the three needed user arguments is missing
     * **_username_** in json and url don't match
     * **_username_** contains non-alphanumeric symbols
     * **_username_** is a number